Bodycount (video game): Plot

 Bodycount revolves around Jackson, a former American soldier recruited by the enigmatic "Network", seemingly a private military contractor who resolves international conflicts.
 On behalf of the Network, Jackson must fight different groups of enemies across the globe including terrorists and enemy mercenaries of the hostile "Target" network.
 The Target network utilises some advanced science-fiction weaponry and is revealed to be influencing global conflicts.
 As the plot progresses, Jackson infiltrates and destroys bases of the Target network.
 The primary antagonist is a female Target mercenary who serves as the final boss.
-The game has an ambiguous conclusion which seems to imply that the Network has established a dominant influence in global affairs with the destruction of the Target.
+The game has an ambiguous conclusion which seems to imply that the Network has established a dominant influence in global affairs with the destruction of the last Target bases in Lagos and Jiangsu.

 Gameplay

 The game is set in first-person.
 One of the main features is environment destructibility; nearly everything in the game is expected to be destructible.
-Environments and most of everything in them is destroyed realistically, creating a dynamically-changing playing environment.
+Environments and most of everything in them is destroyed realistically, creating a dynamically changing playing environment.
 By scoring kills, the player can unlock deadly power-ups such as air strikes that further decimate the environment.
 There is a unique cover system where the player has near complete freedom to aim while in cover.

 Multiplayer is available in competitive and cooperative modes.
 The former offers traditional deathmatch style sessions (individual or team-based) and the latter challenges two players to survive increasingly difficult waves of enemies.